dylanaraps/eiwd/src/iwd.config.rst

    * - DisablePeriodicScan
      - Values: true, **false**

        Disable periodic scan.
-Setting this option to 'true' will prevent iwd from issuing the periodic scans for the available networks while disconnected.
+Setting this option to 'true' will prevent **iwd** from issuing the periodic scans for the available networks while disconnected.
 The behavior of the user-initiated scans isn't affected.
        The periodic scan is enabled by default.
    * - DisableRoamingScan
-     - Values: trrue, **false**
+     - Values: true, **false**

        Disable roaming scan.
-Setting this option to 'true' will prevent iwd from trying to scan when roaming decisions are activated.
-This can prevent iwd from roaming properly, but can be useful for networks operating under extremely low rssi levels where roaming isn't possible.
+Setting this option to 'true' will prevent **iwd** from trying to scan when roaming decisions are activated.
+This can prevent **iwd** from roaming properly, but can be useful for networks operating under extremely low rssi levels where roaming isn't possible.

 SEE ALSO